wjcunningham7/fastmath/README.md

         $ sudo emerge gsl

+#### GNU Compilers v5.4.0 or Newer
-3\. **GCC/GCC++** v.5.4.0 or newer.
-Note that the version of Boost you choose will determine which compiler version you need, e.g., it is unwise to use a very old or very new compiler with the newest release of Boost.
+The version of Boost you choose will determine which compiler version you need, e.g., it is unwise to use a very old or very new compiler with the newest release of Boost.
 To determine your compiler version, run

         $ gcc --version

-4\. **Binutils** v2.24 or newer.
+#### Binutils v2.24 or Newer
 This is needed so AVX2 and AVX-512 instructions are recognized by your assembler, supposing they are supported by the hardware.
 To determine your assembler version, run

         $ as -v

-5\. **Autotools** v2.69 or newer.
+#### Autotools v2.69 or Newer
 This is the Linux utility used to generate the configure and Makefile scripts.
 It may be installed via the package managers in the following way:

    Ubuntu/Debian: